samiUK/hitchbuddy-connect-uk/replit.md

 - ✅ Standardized "Message Rider/Driver" button naming for clarity

 ## User Preferences
+- Always ask user to change files directly rather than creating complex workarounds or polyfills
 - Hitchbuddy logo must maintain permanent blue-to-green gradient across entire platform regardless of user type
 - Available trips should only show in rider dashboard, not driver dashboard
 - Drivers should only see booking requests from riders (not trip requests)